 You can customize the Parameters at the bottom if you like, but the default values are appropriate in most situations.
 When you’re ready, click the Generate button on the right-hand side.

 You might be prompted to “generate some randomness by moving the mouse over the blank area”.
-This randomness, known as entropy, is used to create keys in a secure fashion that won’t be reproducible by other people.
+This randomness, known as entropy, is used to create keys in a secure fashion so that other people can’t reproduce them.

-Click on both the Save public key button and the Save private key button and select a secure location to keep them.
-You can call your keys whatever you’d like.
-Your private key will have the extension
+Click the Save private key button and select a secure location to keep it.
+You can name your key whatever you’d like, and the extension

 Now that you have your generated key pair saved on your computer and ready to use, you can: